 The project also provided data on the voltages seen on the LV network.
 It concluded that there is scope to reduce the network voltage and remain within the statutory voltage parameters.
 Reducing the voltage will reduce the overall demand and makes a contribution to loss reduction.
 The voltage on the LV network can be reduced in many ways but WPD has chosen to change the settings at the primary substation level.
 At this point on the network, the voltage change can be made automatically without interrupting customers.
 WPD has completed a programme of voltage reduction in the South Wales area, and results have shown that a 0.88% reduction in primary voltage resulted in an average demand drop of 1.16%.
 As a result of this, losses increased in percentage terms but this is because the current has to be slightly higher to deliver the same power, which increases the variable loss, but the power required is lower, therefore overall losses are reduced.
-Based on these results, WPD has now commenced a programme of voltage reduction across all the other WPD licence areas, with a target completion date of 2020.
+Based on these results, WPD has now commenced a programme of voltage reduction across all the WPD licence areas, the current status is, 1403 completed substations and 714 outstanding substations, with a target completion date of 2020.